circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 You can see we've specified 2 formatters for our RSpec test suite:

-* `RspecJunitFormatter` for outputing JUnit style test results
+* `RspecJunitFormatter` for outputting JUnit style test results
 * `progress` for displaying running build output

 We've also added `--profile` which reports the slowest examples of each run.